Our dispute resolution methods

 The term ‘alternative dispute resolution’ (ADR) refers to ways of resolving disputes without going to court.

-We use 4 different methods to help parties resolve their disputes as efficiently as possible, without the need for a lawsuit:
+We use 4 different methods to help parties resolve their disputes as efficiently as possible, without the need for a lawsuit.
+These are:

 All of the services that we provide are technically ADR processes.
 However, we treat arbitration differently because it: